-Getting "The syntax of the command is incorrect." error
+Getting 'The syntax of the command is incorrect' error

-In the Windows command line, when trying to copy, move, or rename a file or directory with a space you may get the "The syntax of the command is incorrect." error message.
+In the Windows command line, when trying to copy, move, or rename a file or directory with a space, you may get the "The syntax of the command is incorrect" error message.
 This error message is generated when the Windows command line does not understand the syntax of the command because it is not formatted properly.
-To resolve this issue surround any file name or directory name with spaces in it with quotes.
-For example, if we had a directory or file name called "computer hope" you would enter the below commands.
+To resolve this issue, surround any file name or directory name with spaces in it with quotes.

 Copying a file with a space